bright/new-www/content/blog/you-didn’t-call-me-charlie.md

 ## Memes, memes everywhere

-I will answer this one with a meme
+I will answer this one with a meme:

 <center>